Creating a Cozy Wood Stove Living Room

 • Integrated nooks beside the appliance are sleek.
 A tall, narrow metal rack keeps logs tidy and accessible.
 Here is what matters: ensure the wood is seasoned and stored away from direct heat.
 A stylish basket works for a day's supply.

 • Layer lighting.
 A warm glow from task lamps and ambient fixtures softens the room.
-Add plush textiles like sheepskin rugs and velvet cushions.
-The truth is, personal touches like art or ceramics make it truly yours.
+Add plush textiles like sheepskin rugs and velvet cushions. personal touches like art or ceramics make it truly yours.
 Introduce some greenery.